websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

 1. Set up the Fragments Toolkit if you haven't done so already.

     ```bash
-    cd liferay-x2y6
+    cd liferay-x2y6.zip
     ```

     ```bash
     ./setup_tutorial.sh
     ```

-1. Create a Fragment Collection with the `npm run add-collection` command and answer the prompts with your Collection's name and an optional description:
+1. Create a Fragment Collection with the `yarn run add-collection` command and answer the prompts with your Collection's name and an optional description:

     ```bash
-    npm run add-collection
+    yarn run add-collection

-    > x2y6@ add-collection /home/jhinkey/examples/liferay-x2y6
     > yo liferay-fragments:collection

     ?
 Collection name (required) My Collection